-We’re pretty new to this side hustle thing.
-We started our first side hustles only 18 months ago.
-Around then I also started listening to Nick Loper’s amazing Side Hustle Show podcast.
+We’ve been side hustling alongside our primary income source for over five years now.
+Our side hustle adventures began when I started listening to Nick Loper’s amazing Side Hustle Show podcast.
 The idea of a side hustle caught my imagination.
 Along with saving money, I saw side hustles as a way to make money that we could send directly to our Poker Pilgrimage budget.

 Disclosure: Some of the links on this page are affiliate links.
 However, we only include affiliate links for products and services that we love.
 For more information, see our Disclosure page.